hellocoop/hello.dev/static/faqs.md

 ### How do I get started using Hellō?

-### What types of applications us Hellō suitable for?
+### What types of applications is Hellō suitable for?

 Hellō is currently only suitable for new applications.
 Hellō is for individual users -- it not an enterprise identity solution.